safespring/web/content/blogg/2022-05-terraform-ansible.md

 where Terraform is run by default, in a file called `terraform.tfstate`.
 The previous state version is backed up in the file `terraform.tfstate.backup`.

-This means that most things you can query the API for about your Terraform provided objects in OpenStack will also be present in the local Terraform state file.
+This means that most things you can query the API for, about your Terraform provided objects in OpenStack, will also be present in the local Terraform state file.
 Hence, if we use a script that queries the local Terraform state file we will benefit from the high-speed performance and no resource consumption in the OpenStack API.
 This is precisely what we'll showcase here.
-There is several scripts/programs available for this purpose (duckduckgo.com is your friend), but we'll use a simple [python script][ati] developed initially by Cisco Systems.
+There is several scripts/programs available for this purpose (https://duckduckgo.com is your friend), but we'll use a simple [python script][ati] developed initially by Cisco Systems.